-I am an assistant professor of new media in the
+I am an associate professor in the

 Department of Communication at The University of Utah.